avigep/resume/README.md

 - Recipient of silver medal in university for academic achievements
 - Won first prize in an inter-university project competition, 2009
 - Participated, formed team and qualified in Startup Weekend Tokyo 2012 and 2013
+- Featured in New York Times for experience working in Japan [Click to read](https://www.nytimes.com/2012/11/13/world/asia/13iht-sreducjapan13.html)